Breaking Down the Bankless Backlash

 Around the time their podcasts began to take off, DAOs were a topic of polite conversation — that same year a NYT reporter participated in a failed initiative to purchase an original manuscript of the U.S. Constitution, for instance — and the whole thing began to seem like a way Bankless could grow without really growing.

 And to a large extent, that is true.
 Bankless, the media company, run by two founders without any prior journalistic experience, is one the most successful organizations in the game.
-At a time when crypto trade publications are slashing budgets, Bankless is biding its time even as its audience has shrunk significantly.
-There are legitimate complaints about potential conflicts of interests, an overly positive bias and a reliance on Web2 funding models like advertising at Bankless, it is also undoubtedly an enviable operation.
+At a time when crypto trade publications are slashing budgets and employees, Bankless is biding its time even as its audience has shrunk significantly.

+There are legitimate complaints about potential conflicts of interests, an overly positive bias and a reliance on Web2 funding models like advertising at Bankless.
+It is also undoubtedly an enviable operation.

 Hoffman and Adams spend their time reading and writing about and communicating what they love, and are profitable for it.
-Bankless is often where I go when I want to understand the complexities of crypto, and is often what I recommend to people looking to dip their toes into something new on Ethereum.
+Bankless is frequently where I go when I want to understand the complexities of crypto, and is often what I recommend to people looking to dip their toes into something new on Ethereum.

-To the extent that Bankless are bad actors or “bad for Ethereum,” it’s only insofar as crypto today itself is laden with problems.
+To the extent that Bankless are bad actors or “bad for Ethereum,” as some malcontents have alleged, it’s only insofar as crypto today itself is laden with problems.
 The “movement” and “mission” both the company and DAO are “driving towards,” the idea of being “bankless,” would be terrible at least using the available alternatives.
 But give credit where it’s due, it’s still terrific branding.

 But putting aside the issues that the Bankless brand embodies about Web3, this whole mess is also an issue of the internet crypto wants to replace.
 On social media, everyone thinks they can write — and so everyone thinks what Hoffman and Adams built is repeatable.
 It’s not, it takes work and dedication and some luck.

-Note: CORRECTION (NOV.
-27, 2023): It's Ryan Sean Adams, not Adam Sean Adams.